Jonas-Dietrich/oidafr/README.md

+# Run it locally
+To run this frontend locally, simply clone the repository and edit the VITE_BACKEND_URL in the [.env](.env) file.
+Change it to [http://localhost:8080](http://localhost:8080) and run the [backend](https://github.com/Really-Sophisticated-Story-Feed/RssBackend) on your local machine.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.